-1.9 Although the Local Plan reflects local issues and choices, there are also some important limitations as the Local Plan must be aligned to, and conform with, European legislation and national planning policies and their support for sustainable development.
+1.8 Although the Local Plan reflects local issues and choices, there are also some important limitations as the Local Plan must be aligned to, and conform with, European legislation and national planning policies and their support for sustainable development.
 Most notably, the preparation of the Local Plan has encompassed the requirements of the Government's NPPF.
 To support the NPPF, the Government has published Planning Practice Guidance (PPG) which has been taken into account.
 The Local Plan has also been influenced by local strategies, evidence documents and consultation responses.
-The following section provides a brief explanation of the key documents /stages.